JGCRI/pygcam/docs/source/project-xml.rst

 in any order.

 The text value of a step can be any command you want to run.
-Many of the common workflow steps are built into ``gcamtool.py`` and these can be invoked by using the name of a gcamtool sub-command *preceded by the @ symbol* and following it with any desired parameters accepted by that sub-command.
+Many of the common workflow steps are built into ``gt`` and these can be invoked by using the name of a gt sub-command *preceded by the @ symbol* and following it with any desired parameters accepted by that sub-command.
 For example, a step that runs GCAM might look like this: